-b) What are the consequences of the release of these substances taking into account local circumstances [including any releases from nearby process (where the information relating to other processes is publicly available)].
+ls any information provided on addition sheets? -------------------- ------------- ------------------ b) What are the consequences of the release of these substances taking into account local circumstances [including any releases from nearby process (where the information relating to other processes is publicly available)].
 Give references for any assessment criteria used (e.g. modelling, dispersion calculations).

-iv) Releases to Land
+Is any information provided on addition sheets?
+Yes/No iv) Releases to Land